FacilMap/Leaflet.DraggableLines/README.md

 ### Methods

-These methods can be called on instances of `L.DraggableLines`.
+These methods can be called on instances of `DraggableLines`.

 * `enableForLayer(layer)`: Manually enable dragging for a specific layer.
 * `disableForLayer(layer)`: Manually disable dragging for a specific layer.